LSEG-API-Samples/Example.RTH.Python.EndOfDayOHLCCandleStickChartNotebook/README.md

 }
 ```

 The following snippet codes are function GetAuthenticationToken we used to get the access token from the server.
-It uses AsyncHTTPClient from tornado httpclient to send an HTTP request to TRTH server.
+It uses AsyncHTTPClient from tornado httpclient to send an HTTP request to the LSEG Tick History server.

 ```python
 from tornado import httpclient, ioloop